 The next stage of the process is to carry out a detailed land ownership survey of the mine and power plant areas to identify the land owners and their families, livestock, and agricultural assets prior to formal land acquisition procedures which will be instigated at the time of project implementation.
-This process is expected to begin in 2020.
+This process is expected to begin after the LOI for the power plant or CTG is obtained.
 As part of the resettlement process, which will occur in full consultation with the affected communities and Project Affected Peoples, resettled communities will be given equivalent, alternative lands for their villages.
 It is intended to construct replacement villages, with full electricity, sanitation, and potable water supply together with culturally appropriate places of worship, with opportunities for a local market area.
 The exact design of resettlement villages will be decided in consultation with the affected communities.
+Oracle has carried out a census and is well prepared to begin this work.